-I’m an ESL teacher, apparently, and I have been one for 9 years.
+I’m an EFL teacher and I have been one for over 12 years.
 I have a Specialist degree in TEFL from Moscow City Pedagogical University.
-I am currently employed as an English language teacher at a private high school in central Tokyo, where I moved in April 2015 to take my career on a new level.
+I am currently employed as an English language instructor at a private university in central Tokyo, where I moved in April 2015 to take my career on a new level.
 I hope I’ll one day do something of value, including writing a book, teaching students and working with teachers in developing countries, and maybe writing my own column on language, teaching and culture for a newspaper or a magazine.

-• I worked as a school teacher for 2 years, working with both primary and secondary school students.
+- I worked as a school teacher in Moscow for 2 years, working with both primary and secondary school students.

 - I worked for 5 years at Lomonosov Moscow State University teaching General English, ESP and EAP to undergraduate and post-graduate students of Physics.
 I created a website for English Language Department of Physics faculty, and helped to create materials and textbooks for internal use at the faculty.

-I’m very proud to be an iTDi Associate and a regular blogger for and the curator of the iTDi Blog, working with a wonderful team of educators from all over the globe.
+- I’m very proud to be an iTDi Associate, a regular blogger for and the curator of the iTDi Blog, working with a wonderful team of educators from all over the globe.
 Be sure to click the link and explore the website of the International Teacher Development Institute and what it has to offer for you, which is a lot.

-Other projects that are fun and that I run:
+Other projects that are fun and that I *used to* run:

 – #ELTworkplaces – a Tumblr blog where teachers from all corners of the world share pictures of their workplaces, reflect on what’s motivating them

 – #FlashmobELT – a Lino board with crowdsourced activities for use in the classroom, on-the-go.
 It’s a game with rules and rules are right there on the introduction sticky note.